-The following formats are available for certain GRE® revised General Test preparation materials.
+The following formats are available for certain GRE® General Test preparation materials.
 If you require a different accessible format, contact ETS Disability Services.
 Each document title described on GRE Test Preparation Materials in Accessible Formats lists the formats available or planned for that document.
 Practice tests produced in formats that are also provided for the operational test are designed to represent the testing experience of an actual test in that format.
 Other materials are designed to familiarize the user with test content and test-taking strategies.

-If you are using multiple formats of any of the test preparation materials (for example, braille or regular print along with an accessible electronic document), you may notice differences in the wording or presentation of some questions, directions, graphics or explanations.
+If you are using multiple formats of any of the test preparation materials (for example, Braille or regular print along with an accessible electronic document), you may notice differences in the wording or presentation of some questions, directions, graphics or explanations.
 Similarly, if you take the GRE® test using multiple formats, you may notice differences in the wording or presentation of questions, directions or graphics.
 In both cases the differences are the result of adaptations made for each format.

 Braille (Order from ETS Disability Services)

 Braille materials are produced in accordance with the Braille Authority of North America (BANA) rules.
 Some materials contain charts and figures, such as bar graphs, triangles and rectangles.
 The charts and figures are presented as raised line drawings.
-Depending on the material, the figures may be in the braille book itself or in a separate figure supplement.
-Labels and numbers on the charts and figures are given in braille.
+Depending on the material, the figures may be in the Braille book itself or in a separate figure supplement.
+Labels and numbers on the charts and figures are given in Braille.
 Nemeth Code is used as appropriate in mathematical expressions in the text of preparation materials, as well as in labels and number on the charts and figures.

 Recorded Audio (Order from ETS Disability Services)